Top 7 Patient Appointment Scheduling Software (2026)

 Best for + outcomes & differentiator: Small to midsize behavioral, therapy, DPC, chiropractic, and med‑spa groups; $50k+ annual savings with ~12 clinicians/FTE; differentiator: all‑in‑one intake‑to‑claims with automated waitlist.

-Luma’s patient engagement platform writes back to leading EHRs so patients self‑schedule 24/7, join smart waitlists, and receive two‑way reminders.
+Luma’s patient engagement platform integrates with leading EHRs so patients can self‑schedule 24/7, join smart waitlists, and receive two‑way reminders.
 With after‑hours voice AI, health systems divert calls, reduce no‑shows, and open up access across locations.

 Why it works: EHR‑native workflows keep eligibility, visit types, and holds aligned with clinical templates in real time.